tjgillis/sdk-ios/README.markdown

 <a id="track-in-app"></a>
 ### Tracking in-app purchases
-By providing data on your In App Purchases to PlayHaven, you can track your users' overall lifetime value as well as track conversions from your Virtual Goods Promotion content units.
-This is done using the PHPublisherIAPTrackingRequest class.
-To report successful purchases use the following either in your SKPaymentQueueObserver instance or after a purchase has been successfully delivered.
+By providing data on your In-App Purchases to PlayHaven, you can track your users' overall lifetime value as well as track conversions from your Virtual Goods Promotion content units.
+This is done using the `PHPublisherIAPTrackingRequest` class.
+To report successful purchases use the following either in your `SKPaymentQueueObserver` instance or after a purchase has been successfully delivered:

     PHPublisherIAPTrackingRequest *request = [PHPublisherIAPTrackingRequest requestForApp:TOKEN secret:SECRET product:PRODUCT_IDENTIFIER quantity:QUANTITY resolution:PHPurchaseResolutionBuy];
     [request send];